alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 In my [last post], I mentioned I have a mini-site where I track the books I've been reading ([books.alexwlchan.net]).
 It's mostly meant for my personal use, which is why I don't talk about it much – but I do want to talk about one of its design elements.

-At the top of each page is a header that's meant to look like a gravity-defying bookshelf.
+At the top of each page is a header that looks like a gravity-defying bookshelf.
-It's made up of coloured rectangles, which are meant to look like the spines of books:
+It's made up of coloured rectangles arranged in a line, which are meant to look like the spines of books:

 <figure class="wide_img">
   <img src="/images/2022/shelves.png" alt="Three page headers in red, yellow, and blue.
 Each header is a collection of rectangles of different widths and heights in varying shades of red/yellow/blue, arranged so the top edge of the rectangles forms a straight line.">